pyocd/pyOCD/docs/configuring_logging.md

 [configuration documentation](configuration.md) for more on config files.
 The file path is most useful when passing the `logging` option via the command line, since you can't provide a dictionary this way.

-### Loggers

-Each module in pyOCD uses its own module-specific logger with a name matching the dotted module name, for instance `pyocd.coresight.fpb`.
-This lets you control verbosity at the module level.
-Even more advanced configurations, such as routing a particular module's log output to a separate file, are also possible.

-The best way to see which loggers are available is simply to look at the pyOCD source code to see its package structure.

 ### Controlling module log levels